 UMaine has a long-standing commitment to reducing food waste through composting.
 In 2012, UMaine invested in a 40-foot Earth Flow In-Vessel Composting System from Green Mountain Technologies.
-The on-campus composting system helps UMaine divert about 450,000 lbs of food waste per year, while also providing hands-on educational opportunities to students.
+The on-campus composting system helps UMaine divert over 400,000 lbs of food waste per year, while also providing hands-on educational opportunities to students.
 The compost is used across campus – at Rogers Farm, at J.F.
 Witter Teaching and Research Center, on gardens and campus landscaping, and in the UMaine Greens greenhouses.

 Watch to see UMaine composting in action!